chin-rcip/collections-model/docs/tm/current/02-introduction.md

 1. Conversion of inputed GLAM data to a unique format and structure (XML);
 2. Conversion of uniquely formatted data to structured RDF.

 To accomplish these successfully, CHIN has already developed an intended Data Pipeline [Documentation](https://drive.google.com/open?id=1W_vsT_Br86BRR92SWEqFX90861Nu3mUTmx_fAyuOE5A) and [Schema](https://drive.google.com/open?id=1qalobG-9YmV3cQ9-pBRYxRW9wQP2PrAg).
-This process relies on three major tools: the [Reference Checklist](https://drive.google.com/open?id=1Rnlreq5FlHxMu4oHFvahXakIVtAc4VqdoNoJ-3PagnU), the [Reference Documentation](https://drive.google.com/open?id=1-9B8plo0LZg-5H643mgJumzy6XEF3PYlAwGTFuHaxKA), and the Target Model.
+This process relies on three major tools: the [Reference Checklist](https://drive.google.com/open?id=1Rnlreq5FlHxMu4oHFvahXakIVtAc4VqdoNoJ-3PagnU), the [Semantic Paths Specification](/collections-model/semantic-paths-specification/current/introduction), and the Target Model.

 The Reference Checklist will be the reference for Canadian institutions to map their data to.
 It briefly describes the fields needed by CHIN to convert structural data to LOD standards through the Target Model and allows them to establish concordance with their own fields The Reference Checklist will guide the mapping of museums’ data—whose structures and formats are varied—to a single framework (whether it be in JSON-LD, RDF/XML or other formats).
 The main benefit of the Reference Checklist is its user-friendliness: by not relying directly on complex LOD structures, it makes the mapping process easier for non-specialists.